A distance exponent for Liouville quantum gravity: Introduction

 In the present paper, we will prove non-trivial upper and lower bounds for the cardinality of a graph-distance ball of radius $n$ in $\mcl G^\ep$ (Theorem~\ref{thm-ball-scaling}), which we expect should scale like $n^{d_\gamma + o_n(1)}$, where $d_\gamma$ is the dimension of $\gamma$-LQG.
 Hence our bounds can be interpreted as upper and lower bound for $d_\gamma$.
 As we will explain in Section~\ref{sec-related} below, these bounds for $d_\gamma$ are consistent with both the Watabiki prediction~\eqref{eqn-watabiki} and the estimates of~\cite{ding-goswami-watabiki} and sharper than what can be obtained from~\cite{mrvz-heat-kernel,andres-heat-kernel} (although there is presently no direct rigorous connection between our results and those of~\cite{mrvz-heat-kernel,andres-heat-kernel,ding-goswami-watabiki}).

 We also prove that there is an exponent $\chi = \chi(\gamma) > 0$ such that the expected graph distance between two typical vertices of the sub-graph of $\mcl G^\ep$ corresponding to the SLE segment $\eta([-1,1])$ is of order $\ep^{-\chi + o_\ep(1)}$ and the distance between two such vertices is extremely unlikely to be greater than $\ep^{-\chi + o_\ep(1)}$ (Theorems~\ref{thm-chi-exists} and~\ref{thm-dist-bound}).
-In the special case when $\gamma = \sqrt{2}$ (in which case the coordinates of the peanosphere Brownian motion are independent), we obtain stronger results which imply in particular that the diameter of this subgraph is of order $\ep^{-\chi + o_\ep(1)}$ with probability tending to 1 as $\ep \rta 0$ (Theorem~\ref{thm-pos-dist8}).

 Although $\gamma = \sqrt{8/3}$ is special from the perspective of~\cite{lqg-tbm1,lqg-tbm2,lqg-tbm3}, none of our results are specific to the case $\gamma =\sqrt{8/3}$.
 We will, however, obtain stronger estimates than the ones in this paper for $\gamma=\sqrt{8/3}$ (which give, in particular, the correct exponent for the cardinality of a metric ball) in~\cite{ghs-map-dist} by comparing $\mcl G^\ep$ to a uniform random triangulation.